Megakaryocyte: Structure

 In general, megakaryocytes are 10 to 15 times larger than a typical red blood cell, averaging 50–100 μm in diameter.
 During its maturation, the megakaryocyte grows in size and replicates its DNA without cytokinesis in a process called endomitosis.
 As a result, the nucleus of the megakaryocyte can become very large and lobulated, which, under a light microscope, can give the false impression that there are several nuclei.
 In some cases, the nucleus may contain up to 64N DNA, or 32 copies of the normal complement of DNA in a human cell.

-The cytoplasm, just as the platelets that bud off from it, contains α-granula and dense bodies.
+The cytoplasm, just as the platelets that bud off from it, contains α-granules and dense bodies.

+Heterogeneity and Functional Subpopulations

+Recent single-cell RNA sequencing studies have revealed that megakaryocytes are not a homogeneous population, but rather comprise distinct subpopulations with specialized functions.
+Megakaryocytes can be transcriptionally categorized into platelet generating, niche supporting, immune, and cycling cells, which are distinguished by their unique gene expression patterns and cellular markers.